PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

 ==================

-The scheduler work by solving a well understood mathematical problem called an integer linear program [Dantzig1963]_, [Schaerf1999]_.
+The scheduler works by solving a well understood mathematical problem called an integer linear program [Dantzig1963]_, [Schaerf1999]_.

 If we assume that we have :math:`M` events and :math:`N` slots, then